MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

 ---

 {{% text-style %}}
-Materialize is the Cloud Operational Data Store that delivers the speed of streaming with the ease of a data warehouse.
-With Materialize, organizations can use SQL to transform, deliver, and act on fast-changing data.

 Materialize provides always-fresh results while also providing [strong consistency guarantees](/get-started/isolation-level/).
-In Materialize, to keep data up-to-date, both [indexes](/concepts/indexes/) and [materialized views](/concepts/views/#materialized-views) <red>incrementally update</red>
-results when Materialize ingests new data.
-These up-to-date results are then immediately available and computationally free for reads.
+In Materialize, both [indexes](/concepts/indexes/ "Indexes represents query results stored in memory within a cluster") and [materialized views](/concepts/views/#materialized-views) **incrementally update** results when Materialize ingests new data; i.e., work is performed on writes.
+Because work is performed on writes, reads from these objects return up-to-date results while being computationally <redb>free</redb>.

 In this quickstart, you will:

-- Create and query various [views](/concepts/views/) on continually generated sample auction data.
+- Create and query various [views](/concepts/views/) on sample auction data.
+The data is continually generated at 1 second intervals to mimic a data-intensive workload.

-- Create an [index](/concepts/indexes) to compute and store view results in memory.
+- Create an [index](/concepts/indexes "Indexes represents query results stored in memory within a cluster") to compute and store view results in memory.
 As new auction data arrives, the index <redb>incrementally updates</redb> view results instead of recalculating the results from scratch, making fresh results immediately available for reads.

 - Create and query views to verify that Materialize always serves
   <redb>consistent results</redb>.

+The quickstart uses the default `quickstart` cluster.
+In Materialize, a [cluster](/concepts/clusters/) is an isolated pool of compute resources.

 ![Image of Quickstart in the Materialize Console](/images/quickstart-console.png "Quickstart in the Materialize Console")